 After No. 9 hitter Cam Gallagher flew out to start the third, the next five batters reached base against Gonsalves.
-Alex Gordon's two-run double tied the score at 2-2, and two batters later Bonifacio singled home Gordon to end Gonsalves' night.
+Alex Gordon’s two-run double tied the score at 2-2, and two batters later Bonifacio singled home Gordon to end the left-hander’s night.

-The Twins sent Royals starter Heath Fillmyer to a similar fate in the bottom of the inning, knocking him out as five of the first six batters reached base.
-Jake Cave hit an RBI double and scored on a wild pitch to tie the game at 6.
+The Twins dealt Royals starter Heath Fillmyer a fate similar to Gonsalves’ in the bottom of the third, knocking him out as five of the first six batters reached base.
+Jake Cave hit an RBI double and scored on a wild pitch to tie it at 6.

 Royals: OF Brett Phillips is day-to-day with a shoulder contusion he suffered running into the wall in Cleveland on Tuesday.

 Twins: Rosario returned to the lineup after missing six games with sore quadriceps, but 3B Miguel Sano remained sidelined with a lower left leg bruise suffered on Tuesday in Houston.

 Royals: In the second game of the series Saturday evening, RHP Jorge Lopez (1-4, 2.24 ERA) makes his fifth start for the Royals since being acquired from Milwaukee in the Mike Moustakas deal.
 His last time out he held the Orioles to one run over seven innings while striking out eight in a 9-1 victory.